 With the advances in image compression research and implementation technology it became possible to consider coding of video at lower data rates.
-Therefore Study Group XV agreed at the end of 1984 to define a world-wide standard for videophone and videoconferencing applications, targeted for sub-primary rates (≤ 2 Mbit/s) and suitable for 625 lines-50 Hz and 525 lines-60 Hz systems respectively.
-In 1989 the draft Recommendation H.261 for a codec based on $p \times p$ kbit/s (p = 1...30) was available.
+Therefore Study Group XV agreed in the end of 1984 to define a worldwide standard for videophone and videoconferencing applications, targeted for sub-primary rates ( $\leq 2$ Mb/s) and suitable for 625 lines|50 Hz and 525 lines|60 Hz systems respectively.
+In 1989 the draft Recommendation H.261 for a codec based on $p \times 64$ kb/s ( $p = 1 \cdots 30$ ) was available.
 The hybrid DCT/DPCM compression algorithm applied in the Rec.
-H.261 codec (using Discrete Cosine Transform (DCT) techniques, temporal DPCM and motion compensation, see Section 3 and also [12]), has become a key element for most other image and video coding standards specified later.
+H.261 codec (using discrete cosine transform (DCT) techniques, temporal DPCM, and motion compensation, see Section III and [12]), has become a key element for most other image and video coding standards specified later.